 Through a series of valves, this cap ensures that the product inside doesn’t come into contact with the air, so there’s no need to preserve it.
 It a bit weird to use to begin with as you actually have to concentrate on squeezing it, (the valve is pretty stiff) but that is a very small price to pay for smooth, calm, clear skin.

 These creams have transformed my skin, and I am so happy I found them.
 They are my HG product and the fact that I can go make-up free now because my skin is so calm has genuinely changed my life.
-Get them from Boots, or online at Look Fantastic – link
+Get them from Look Fantastic; here’s the original version, and here’s the rich version.

 Do you have sensitive skin?
 What do you find works for you?